qiime2/q2-longitudinal/README.md

 #### Paired differences in metadata

 Here we use `paired-differences` to assess whether alpha diversity (sequence variants, here called `observed_otus`) changed significantly between 0 and 12 months of life in vaginally born and Cesarean-delivered infants, and whether the magnitude of change differed between these groups.
-Note that the alpha diversity data in this case has already been merged into the sample metadata file; alternatively, alpha diversity data (or other qiime artifacts that can be input as metadata files) can be input as an additional metadata file by adding a second ``--m-metadata-file`` input.
+Note that the alpha diversity data in this case is contained in a separate artifact, which is the typical (and preferred) approach; alternatively, alpha diversity data (or other data) contained in a sample metadata file can be used as the input `metric`, in which case the second `--m-metadata-file` input is unnecessary.

 ```
 qiime intervention paired-differences \
     --m-metadata-file ecam_map_maturity.txt \
+    --m-metadata-file ecam_observed_otus.qza \
     --p-metric observed_otus \
     --p-group-category delivery \
     --p-state-category month \